Facebook iconHow to Run a Flutter App in VS Code: Step-by-Step Guide

 Prerequisites to Setting Up Flutter in VS Code

-Before diving into creating and running your first Flutter app, let’s make sure everything is set up.
+Before creating and running a Flutter app, it’s important to ensure the required tools are set up correctly, as most issues later come from incomplete environment configuration.
 Here are the necessary tools you need to install:

 1. Install the Flutter SDK

 To get started with Flutter, the first step is to install the Flutter SDK on your computer.
 Head over to the official Flutter installation guide, which offers step-by-step instructions tailored for different operating systems.
-Once you’ve downloaded and installed the SDK, it’s important to add Flutter to your system's PATH.
+Once you’ve downloaded and installed the SDK, adding Flutter to your system’s PATH is essential so VS Code and the terminal can detect Flutter commands correctly.
 This allows you to run Flutter commands from any terminal window, no matter where you are in your file system.

 If you’re on Windows, make sure to restart your terminal after adding Flutter to the PATH.
 For macOS and Linux users, updating the terminal profile should do the trick.
-After that, run flutter doctor in the terminal to verify everything is installed correctly.
+After that, run flutter doctor to quickly identify missing dependencies, SDK issues, or device configuration problems.
 Once everything checks out, you’re ready to start using Flutter in your development environment!

 2. Install Visual Studio Code (VS Code)